 9. Post As Often As You Like

 If the internet has shown us anything is that mobile users are hungry for great content.
-So, for those Instagram brands that always have events, new promotions, videos, and user-generated content, it's actually imperative that you post.
-However, you should vary up your content types and post to different parts of Instagram.
+So, for those Instagram brands that always have events, new promotions, videos, and user-generated content, you must post.
+However, you should vary your content types and post to different parts of Instagram.